nabzi/Places/README.md

 # Places
-Android task , using Mapbox to show places on map, and Viewpager with FragmentStateAdapter  to show place items when you click on map markers.
+Android task , using Mapbox to show places on map, and Viewpager  to show place items when you click on map markers.
+By clicking on viewpager items, user navigates to detail information about the place.

 This sample project demonstrates use of android architecture components and kotlin coroutines to implement MVVM architecture for a two page location-based application.